 Fortunately, there is a new option for those who still want to enjoy inflatables on the water and miss the fun they had at the Crab Island Water Park.

-The Crab Island Adventure Tour offers 2 hours of play time on inflatables (that are set up and taken down daily), kayaks, paddleboards, and snorkeling at the Gulf Islands National Seashore (5 minutes from Crab Island by boat), followed by a stop at the Crab Island sandbar, where you can relax and relax and enjoy the scenery.
-The inflatables are ONLY open to guests on the excursion and are not open to the public (as that is no longer allowed), so you will have to purchase tickets on the tour boat to access the inflatables and take part in the experience.
+The Crab Island Adventure Tour offers an inflatable water park (that is set up and taken down daily), kayaks, paddleboards, and snorkeling at the Gulf Islands National Seashore (5 minutes from Crab Island by boat), followed by a stop at the Crab Island sandbar, where you can relax and enjoy the scenery.
+The inflatables are ONLY open to guests on the excursion and are not open to the public (as that is no longer allowed), so you will have to purchase tickets on one of the tour boats to access the inflatables and take part in the experience.
 Click here to view the schedule for 2021 and purchase your tickets.
 Check out the video of the tour below, taken in July 2020 (note: the inflatable waterpark is bigger now).

 How Much Does It Cost?